sirech/homepage2/src/pages/articles/2018-03-18-migrating-to-gatsby/index.md

   - React
   - Gatsby
 draft: false
+description: "It all starts here.
+After using Create React App for a while, I decided to switch to Gatsby for my personal website"
 ---

 Some months ago, I decided to rewrite my website using [React](https://reactjs.org/), to experiment with a bunch of new features of _React_ that I wanted to use at work.
 To spare myself the trouble of bootstrapping the whole thing, I used the awesome [Create React App](https://github.com/facebook/create-react-app) from _Facebook_.